RascalSoftware/RAT/docs/source/install.rst

 Installation
 ============

-Link to the lastest release: *linkwillbehere*
+Link to the latest release: *linkwillbehere*

 RAT can be used either from MATLAB or C++ (Using MEX).
 If you want to use RAT in C++ on IDAAS, you can just change a variable.
 To do this check :ref:`usingMex` section.